- Advanced Metering Infrastructure (AMI)

 A Smart Technology device that receives a Radio Signal to begin the Cycling process, which turns the air conditioning Compressor off and on for short periods of time, typically in the summer when electricity demand is at its peak.
 It is mounted near your outdoor air conditioning unit, typically on your house.
 If you choose an Outdoor Switch during enrollment, it can be professionally installed at your home without scheduling.

-A customer may override two non-emergency events per summer; however, a customer may not override an emergency event or the transition out of an emergency event.
+A customer may override up to two Energy Savings Days per summer; however, a customer may not override an emergency event or the transition out of an emergency event.
 Additionally, customers may not change cycling levels, nor exit the program during an emergency event and the transition out of this event.
 When the emergency event ends, BGE will transition all air conditioning program customers to a lower cycling level for a brief period of time to avoid large and sudden increases in electric demand which may cause reliability problems.
 Also, if you scheduled an override and subsequently an emergency event is called on the day you scheduled your override, the override will be cancelled.
-An Override can be scheduled in advance or at the beginning of a Non-Emergency Event by calling the PeakRewards customer hotline at: 1.888.309.PEAK (7325) or via the web.
+An Override can be scheduled in advance or at the beginning of an Energy Savings Day by calling the PeakRewards customer hotline at: 1.888.309.PEAK (7325) or via the web.
 Click here to learn more about Online Access.

 - Peak Electric Demand